APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel            April 2018

+   o  Clarified the preconditions for this mechanism as per Working
+      Group mailing list discussion.

+   o  Corrected minor typo.

+   From -09 to -10:

    o  Clarified the precondition list to specify that the resolver had
       performed DNSSEC-validation by setting the AD bit in the response